1 Corinthians 15:58

 Because resurrection victory is certain, believers should serve the Lord with unwavering dedication.

-58 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the Lord’s work, because you know that your labor is not in vain in the Lord.
+58 Therefore, my beloved brothers, be steadfast and immovable.
+Always excel in the work of the Lord, because you know that your labor in the Lord is not in vain.

 Because resurrection victory is certain, believers should serve the Lord with unwavering dedication.